 Some of the athletes summoned for the weightlifting and swimming modalities are among the best in the world ranking, showing the sporting power that Brazil carries for the Paralympics.

-One fire alarm center is always available to deal with athletes, in case of any kind of need.
+A fire alarm central is always available to assist athletes in case of any type of need.

 Most Brazilian athletes in the competition receive the Bolsa Atleta, a financial aid program that is divided into several categories according to the athletes' professional level.